I Dreamed: The Rod Lauren Story

 If Stockton wasn’t the first place you’d think of as a stepping stone to Hollywood, then Fresno would not be much higher on the list.
 Nonetheless, that’s where Roger Strunk decamped in Summer 1958, back to the city where he was born just nineteen years earlier – and where his path to success would accelerate at a lightning-fast pace in just a matter of months.

-Somewhere between the end of his freshman year at Stockton College and the start of his sophomore year at Fresno State, Roger began appearing in local clubs, singing to make a few extra bucks.
+Somewhere between the end of his freshman year at Stockton College and the start of his sophomore year at Fresno State, Roger began appearing in local clubs, singing to make a few extra bucks.14In the three-month period between May and July 1958, there is a total lack of any Roger Strunk-related information: the author has yet to uncover any newspaper mentions or anecdotal tales of his activities, although it is clear from Roger’s own recollections that he was becoming known in Fresno for the first time as a singer.

 “I’d always sing, mostly in small clubs or on the local TV station for ten or fifteen bucks,” he told Jack Holland in 1962 for a retrospective on his nascent career.